 Tiger Cave Temple is open every day from 8am to 5pm.

-The best time to visit Tiger Cave Temple
+When is the best time to visit Tiger Cave Temple?

 It’s better to think of this in terms of when not to visit Tiger Cave Temple.
 You should try and avoid the middle of the day and early afternoon, when the heat is at its strongest.
 We made the mistake of arriving at 2pm for our ascent, and the peak temperature of the day made it a lot tougher.

 It’s a much better idea to time your visit in the early morning shortly after the gates open, or later in the afternoon.

 Quick tips before you go

 There are a few more things to know beforehand to get the most out of your visit:

 - Bring plenty of water.
 You will need the hydration to get you up those stairs.
 You can get a free refill at the top, so a couple of litres in a bottle should be sufficient.